microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-2/solution.md

 5. Repeat step 3 and 4 for the policy definition *Configure periodic checking for missing system updates on azure Arc-enabled servers*, apply the same configuration as in step 3 but this time unselect the checkbox at *Only show parameters that need input or review*, and change OS Type to *Linux*.
 Also append *(Linux)* in the *Assignment name* field.

-6. Important: Both machines were already onboarded earlier.
-As a result, you need to create a remediation task to trigger the DeployIfNotExists effect of the policy to your Azure Arc Servers.
-Please select the policy assignment and select *Create Remediation Task*.

-7. Accept the default values, check *Re-evaluate resource compliance before remediating* and repeat the remediation for the following policies:
- - Configure periodic checking for missing system updates on azure Arc-enabled servers (Windows)
- - Configure periodic checking for missing system updates on azure Arc-enabled servers (Linux)

-8. Verify that all remediation were successful.
+6. Verify that all remediation were successful.

-9. Navigate to Azure Arc, select Servers, repeat step 10 for your your Windows and Linux Server.
+7. Navigate to Azure Arc, select Servers, repeat step 10 for your your Windows and Linux Server.

-10. Select Updates.
+8. Select Updates.
 If there are no update information dispayed yet, click *Check for updates* and wait until missing updates appear.
 Then click on *One-time update* or *Schedule updates* if you would like to postpone the installation to a later point in time. (follow the wizzard).

 ![image](./img/4.10_Update_Management.png)

-11. After applying the updates point-in-time or via scheduler you should see the updates beeing installed on the system.
+9. After applying the updates point-in-time or via scheduler you should see the updates beeing installed on the system.

 ![image](./img/4.11_Update_Management.png)